 These are the best beans you’re buying from supermarket shelves.
 The blend changes over the course of the year but is always a good staple to have to hand.

 Disclosure: As with everything on this website, I don’t get paid, accept things for free, or use referral links to earn a commission on anything on this domain.
 Everything here is an honest recommendation mentioned because I've tried the product extensively or am impressed by how awesome the customer service or location is.
-However, if I've given you some value and you enjoy what I do, perhaps consider buying me a coffee.
-It fuels me.

 My monthly newsletter is a summary of what I've been reading, writing, listening to and enjoying.
 Get it on the first Sunday of each month.